hackclub/hackclub/workshops/hack_club_badge_generator/README.md

     hacker_img = hacker_img.resize((reqwd, reqht))
 ```

-What we did here is we opened your picture and then resized the picture.
-Make sure to copy a good looking picture of you to the same folder and rename it to "image" (or you can change the `image.jpeg` part of the code and add the name the image you have copied to the folder)
+What we did here is we opened your picture and then resized it.
+Make sure to copy a good looking picture of yours to the same folder and rename it to "image" (or you can change the `image.jpeg` part of the code and add the name of the image you have copied to the folder)
 Now we know that the height is accurate.
-But the widht is still not going to fit the box.
-So lets crop the image to the size of the white box.
+But the width is still not going to fit the box.
+So let's crop the image to the size of the white box.
-Now lets crop the image from the center so that the picture fits perfectly in the box
+Now let's crop the image from the center so that the its fits perfectly inside the box

 ```python
 def generate_badge():
     hacker_img = Image.open('image.jpeg')